HUANGLIZI/WTC/README.md

 Please prepare an environment with python=3.8, and then use the command "pip install -r requirements.txt" for the dependencies.

-# Experimental results for demo
+# Experimental results for NSL-KDD demo

 Acc & F1: